 We would like to emphasise the seriousness of this issue as some students can become seriously ill in a matter of minutes.
 Even if food items contain traces of nuts please try and avoid giving them to your child in their lunch boxes and save these treats for home.

-Students are referred by class teachers in consultation with one of the Deputy Principals.
+Students are referred by the class teachers in consultation with the Deputy Principals.
 These students are given priority and parent interviews may be organised.

-Bayswater Primary School provides a Chaplaincy program that assists the school community to support the wellbeing of students, including strengthening values, providing greater pastoral care and enhancing engagement with the broader community.
+Bayswater Primary School provides a Chaplaincy program that assists the school community to support the wellbeing of students and families.